shea256/emojicoding/README.md

 # Emojicoding

+WARNING: This library is not extensively tested, so please use at your own risk.
+Alternatively, feel free to help out expanding on the test suite.

 ### About

 Emojicoding is a library for encoding data to and from emojibase - a base 1024 encoding (10 bits of entropy per character), where each character is displayed as a single emoji.